brianvp/brianvp.github.com/_posts/2017-01-16-understanding-relative-urls.md

 `libs/jquery.min.js` will be read as `/salesapp/libs/jquery.min.js`, and thus `http://example.com/salesapp/libs/jquery.min.js/`

-this works well when deploying to different endpoints as only the `<base>` reference need to change, which can be easily handled via a build system.
+this works well when deploying to different endpoints as only the `<base>` reference needs to change, which can be easily handled via a build system.

 Be careful though, specifing relative paths with the leading slash will *ignore* the specified `<base>`.